 FUSE conducts direct outreach to government leaders and local stakeholders to understand the most pressing challenges facing their communities, as well as the kind of support that would most accelerate progress.
 We also welcome requests to partner from local officials interested in our program.
 Current and prospective partners may contact our team at [email protected] to explore how a FUSE Executive Fellow can support your office’s priorities.

 Local stakeholders will work closely with the FUSE team to explore and define projects that best meet their specific needs, representing interventions that will accelerate progress already underway and advance the community’s vision for the future.
 For each project, we will ask our partners to step-up and lean into changes that will have the greatest impact on addressing inequalities.
 FUSE staff then works in concert with local leaders to craft a detailed project description that is then used to recruit executive-level talent for the fellowship project.

 - How are projects created?

-We work closely with our government partners to co-create year-long fellowship projects based on their highest priority challenges.
-All projects are created with the following criteria:
+We work closely with our government and community partners to co-create fellowship projects based on their highest priorities.
+The following criteria guide the design of our projects: